luisrojas17/spring-boot-with-apache-kafka/products-producer-section-6/README.md

 ```

 # How to Start Kafka Containers
-Before to start the application, we need to start Kafka containers:
+Before to start the application, we need to start Kafka containers.
+So, you can start Kafka containers in two ways
+from command line:

+1. Through Docker Compose
+2. Through Docker CLI

+## Docker Compose
+To start Kafka containers you can run next command:

+    docker-compose up -d -f $PATH_LOCATION/docker-compose_3.yml --env-file environment.env

+Where $PATH_LOCATION is path to docker-compose.yml file.

+## Docker CLI
+Use next commands to start Kafka containers:

+    docker start container_id

+To get container id you can run next command:

+    docker ps -a

+## Starting Kafka Containers
 After starting Kafka containers you can connect to Kafka brokers from command line:

+    docker exec -it <container ID or name> bash

+1. Docker Compose Names

         docker exec -it docker-compose-kafka-1-1 bash
         docker exec -it docker-compose-kafka-2-1 bash
         docker exec -it docker-compose-kafka-3-1 bash

+   **Note: Docker Compose Names are defined in "docker-compose_3.yml" file through "container_name" attribute.
+   It is important to note that docker compose add the prefix "docker-compose" to container name.
+   At the end, the final name it will be "docker-compose-container_name".**

+2. Docker Container ID

+        docker exec -it 9c5bc1dfd9bb bash
+        docker exec -it a804bd0560ce bash
+        docker exec -it 78efb35e6e95 bash

+To get container id you can run next command:

+    docker ps -a

-## Kafka Console Consumer
+# Kafka Console Consumer
+Once you connect and start Kafka brokers, go to next path:

+    cd /opt/bitnami/kafka/bin/

 To consume the events from Kafka topic run the following command: